Often known as Carlsbad, Karlovy Vary has attracted famous people throughout history. This includes names like Mozart, Beethoven, Freud, Casanova.

-Try the local spirit
+Try the Local Spirit

-Where to Stay
+Where to Stay in Karlovy Vary

-We recommend staying at one of the luxury hotels during your visit to Karlovy Vary.
-We stayed at Quisisana Palace directly across from Grand Pupp Hotel.
 Our room had an incredible balcony overlooking the river and the famous scenes where Casino Royale was filmed!

 The rooms were luxurious complete with a fireplace and chandeliers.
 We didn’t want to leave.

-The best perk to staying at Quisasana would be their private spa you can reserve for up to two hours while staying at their hotel.
+The best perk to staying at Quisisana Palace would be their private spa you can reserve for up to two hours while staying at their hotel.
 The spa is prepared with a temperature controlled tub with spring water, steam room, sauna, shower, lounge chairs, citrus water, and tea for the ultimate private relaxation experience.

 For more places to stay in Karlovy Vary, check the map below: